 What is Strategic Workforce Planning?

-The benefit and objective of strategic workforce planning (SWP) is to sync the available talent with the future business goals of your organization.
-The result of the process is a strategy to ensure that a company has the right amount of people with the right skills in the right place and at the right time and best cost.
+The benefit and objective of strategic workforce planning (SWP) is to sync the available talent with your organization’s future business goals.
+The process results in a strategy to ensure that a company has the right amount of people with the right skills in the right place, at the right time, and at the best cost.

-A workforce is made up of persons, each with their own competencies, contracts, ideas and lives.
-They can’t be shipped around like goods or installed short-term like a software.
-Making sure that you have the right people when and where you need them therefore requires a long-term, careful approach.
+A workforce is made up of people, each with their own competencies, contracts, ideas, and lives.
+They can’t be shipped around like goods or installed short-term like software.
+Therefore, making sure that you have the right people when and where you need them requires a long-term, careful approach.

 Why is Strategic Workforce Planning important?

-SWP is gaining importance on the priority lists of HR managers because traditional planning methods are not up to the task anymore.
+SWP is gaining importance on the priority lists of HR managers because traditional planning methods are no longer up to the task.
 The quicker the business environment changes, the more agile an organization needs to become.
-HR managers today have less time to bring the right people into in the company and train the right skills.
-SWP is a long-term planning tool for HR managers but also creates the necessary flexibility.
+HR managers today have less time to bring the right people into the company and train the right skills.
+SWP is a long-term planning tool for HR managers, but it also creates the necessary flexibility.

 What is the difference between Strategic Workforce Planning and Workforce Analytics?

-Workforce analytics (or people analytics) is focused on the relationships between people motivators and business results.
-SWP on the other hand has a long-term and strategic focus, with its main goal being employee development.
+Workforce analytics (or people analytics) is focused on the relationships between people’s motivators and business results.
+SWP, on the other hand, has a long-term and strategic focus, with its main goal being employee development.

 How to approach strategic workforce planning?